 I think individuals with broader shoulders and/or larger body types would get the most out of this memory foam pillow by sinking deeper into it and getting the full supportive benefits it provides.

 From my experience, I think the Tempur-Symphony pillow will be the best fit for sleepers (of any position) with a medium to large frame who are looking for a supportive memory foam pillow.

 I personally had the most success with this pillow when I slept on my side because the 5” profile and firmness level was the best match for me in that position.

 For those who are switching from a down, down alternative or even shredded memory foam pillow to a solid pillow like the Tempur-Symphony, I would recommend giving yourself time for your head and neck to adjust to the new type of pillow.
-While it may feel firm initially in comparison, as you adjust the support may be just what you need.
+While it may feel firm initially it will definitely soften up and contour to your head in no time.